Aftab Ahmad Khan Sherpao: Early life and education

 Sherpao was born on 20 August 1944.

-He received his early from Lawrence College Murree, and Edwardes College, Peshawar.
+He received his early education from Lawrence College Murree, and Edwardes College, Peshawar.

 He joined Pakistan Military Academy with the 34th Long Course in 1964.
 After passing out from Pakistan Military Academy in 1965, he joined Pakistan Army where he served for 12 years, rising to the rank of Major.
 While in military, he took part in the Indo-Pakistani War of 1965 and Indo-Pakistani War of 1971.

 He is brother of Hayat Sherpao, and alter ego of Subhan Ali Khan of Tangi.